If dry, irritated eyes have been bothering you, Intense Pulsed Light (IPL) therapy may be worth discussing with your eye doctor.

 - Environment.
 Dry air, wind, and too much screen time can worsen MGD.

-Although it might not seem like it, MGD is actually incredibly common.
-It can affect anyone at any age, and studies show that people with dry eye symptoms actually have MGD.
+MGD is very common.
+It can affect people of any age, and many people with dry eye symptoms also have MGD.

 Side Effects of MGD